 Schools are able to select how to spend the funding.
 Those from disadvantaged backgrounds often do not do as well as their more advantaged peers and the funds are aimed at helping to bridge the gap.
 The money is allocated to ensure pupils reach their full potential, both academic and socially.

-We have looked at the interventions we used last year and found that taking pupils out of class for an intervention meant they were missing the learning they were taken out of.
+We have identified the barriers to learning for our Pupil Premium pupils and targeted our Pupil Premium funding to improve the outcomes for pupils.
+We looked at the interventions we used last year and found that taking pupils out of class for an intervention meant they were missing the learning they were taken out of.
 We also found that the impact on progress was good for some interventions but not accelerated enough to be cost effective.
-Therefore, this year we have introduced whole class interventions.
-These were initially for Reading which means employing additional teaching staff and the purchase of resources.
+Therefore, this year we have continued to use mainly whole class interventions.
+These were initially for Reading which means employing additional teaching staff and the purchase of resources and now include revisit and consolidation daily sessions for mathematics so no pupils are left behind.

-An online Maths intervention for Year 6 started in January 2017.
+An online Maths intervention for Year 5 & 6 pupils started in September 2018.

 We have looked at the attainment of our pupil premium children at the end of KS2 and we were pleased to see a significant improvement at the end of 2015-2016 in closing the gap and especially pleased to see an excellent progress measure for our pupil premium pupils in 2015-2016.
 However initial assessment date from the autumn term 2016 shows this vulnerable group are not making sufficient progress in line with their non-pupil premium cohort.